-Fellowships are a time to meet old friends and share in the enthusiasm of the Order.
+Fellowships are a time to meet old friends and create new ones within the Order.
 The Atta Kulla Kulla Lodge has two Fellowships each year: one in the Spring and the other in the Fall.
 Arrowmen from around the Blue Ridge Council gather at Camp Old Indian for such things as work projects, patch trading, seminars, quest events, ceremonies, American Indian dancing, and great food.
 At the Spring Fellowship, we have a Brotherhood ceremony and the annual patch auction.
 The Lodge Officers are elected at Fall Fellowship.
 At the Fall Fellowship, we have another Brotherhood ceremony and the Vigil Honor induction.
 At many Fellowships, we complete projects to improve Camp Old Indian.
 Chapters are encouraged to camp together at Fellowships in order to build unity.
 The activities are planned by the Vice Chief of Administration in consultation with the Lodge Executive Committee.
 New ideas from Arrowmen are strongly welcomed, and all Lodge members are encouraged to submit designs for Fellowship patches to Lodge Officers.
 All Arrowmen are encouraged to come to the Spring and Fall Fellowships.
 To attend, simply pre-register with the form that accompanies your Little Carpenter newsletter, visit the Lodge website, or call the Scout Office.
 The Lodge tries to make fellowships affordable to encourage high attendance.
 We hope to see you all at the next Lodge fellowship!

 Lodge Leadership Development Conference: